Office Phone: 301-405-4439

 - Associate Editor, Journal of Statistical Physics, 2011-present

-Six postdocs, ten graduate students and three undergraduate students mentored at the University of Maryland (since 2006).
+Six postdocs, ten graduate students and four undergraduate students mentored at the University of Maryland (since 2006).

 In the Jarzynski group, we develop theoretical tools for understanding nonequilibrium behavior, and computational methods for estimating thermodynamic properties, and we construct and analyze simple models that provide insight into complex phenomena.
 More recently, our group has investigated topics related to quantum dynamics and thermodynamics.
 The following descriptions provide a flavor of the research that goes on in our group.

 While the laws of thermodynamics were developed nearly two centuries ago to describe macroscopic systems such as steam engines, recently there has been considerable interest and exciting progress in understanding how these laws apply to nanoscale systems, especially in situations far from thermal equilibrium.
 At microscopic length scales, random fluctuations due to thermal noise are prevalent, and together with colleagues around the world we investigate the universal laws that govern these fluctuations.
 For a recent review of some of this progress, click here.1